Parametrized constant-depth quantum neuron: Demonstration on Toy Classification Problems

 \subsection{Datasets}

-The three datasets used in this work are depicted in Figure~\ref{fig:diagonal_blobs-target_center}, Figure~\ref{fig:concentric_circles-target_inner}, and Figure~\ref{fig:square_blobs-target_XORlike}.
+The three datasets used in this demonstration are depicted in Figure~\ref{fig:diagonal_blobs-target_center}, Figure~\ref{fig:concentric_circles-target_inner}, and Figure~\ref{fig:square_blobs-target_XORlike}.
 Here, the positive class is represented by the black blobs, while the negative class is represented by the red blobs, although there is no previous indication of that labeling.
 Thus, we decide to swap the labels, deriving three more classification problems where the old negative classes become the new positive classes and vice versa, as depicted in Figure~\ref{fig:diagonal_blobs-target_corner}, Figure~\ref{fig:concentric_circles-target_outer}, and Figure~\ref{fig:square_blobs-target_NXORlike}.
 Note that a line is not able to separate the classes of any of those two-dimensional binary classification problems.
-It is worth also mentioning that each input variable is scaled to that interval $[0, \pi/2]$.
+The two attributes of each of those artificial and toy problems are merely coordinates, $\theta_0$ and $\theta_1$, that are defined in a way that visually organizes the data in a diagonal, in circles, or in a square, respectively.
+It is worth mentioning that $\theta_0$ and $\theta_1$ are scaled to the interval $[0, \pi/2]$.
+We discuss those classification problems and how to generate them in the following.

 We refer to Figure~\ref{fig:diagonal_blobs-target_center} and Figure~\ref{fig:diagonal_blobs-target_corner} as the diagonal blobs due to the formed structure.
 The difference is that the target is the center blobs in Figure~\ref{fig:diagonal_blobs-target_center}, while the target is the corner blobs in Figure~\ref{fig:diagonal_blobs-target_corner}.
 That dataset is provided by the scikit-learn \textit{make\_blobs} function, letting \textit{centers} be [(-5,8), (0,0), (5,-8)], \textit{cluster\_std} be 1.2, and \textit{random\_state} be 0.
 Each class has 50 samples.
 Alternatively, the target is the inner circle in Figure~\ref{fig:concentric_circles-target_inner}, while the target is the outer circle in Figure~\ref{fig:concentric_circles-target_outer}.
 Those concentric circles are provided by the scikit-learn \textit{make\_circles} function, letting \textit{noise} be 0.05, \textit{factor} be 0.4, and \textit{random\_state} be 0.
 Each circle has 50 samples.
 Finally, the blobs in the coordinates $[(0, 0), (0, \pi/2), (\pi/2, 0), (\pi/2, \pi/2)]$ form a square, where the target is like the Exclusive OR (XOR) problem in Figure~\ref{fig:square_blobs-target_XORlike}, while the target is like the Not Exclusive OR (NXOR) problem in Figure~\ref{fig:square_blobs-target_NXORlike}.